TechieStephen/RetrainingScheduler/README.md

 Whether you run from Visual Studio or the command line, the application will start, and you should see the following options in your console:

-Select `1` to proceed with default talks.
+- Select `1` to proceed with default talks.

-Select `2` to manually enter your own list of talks:
+- Select `2` to manually enter your own list of talks:

-Format: Title, Duration
+- Format: Title, Duration

-Use lightning for 5-minute talks.
+- Use lightning for 5-minute talks.

-Type done to finish input.
+- Type done to finish input.

 ## 🧠 Scheduling Logic
-Morning Session: 9:00 AM – 12:00 PM (180 minutes)
+- Morning Session: 9:00 AM – 12:00 PM (180 minutes)

-Afternoon Session: 1:00 PM – 4:00–5:00 PM (max 240 minutes)
+- Afternoon Session: 1:00 PM – 4:00–5:00 PM (max 240 minutes)

-Sharing Session: Begins after 4 PM, no later than 5 PM (ends at 5:30 PM)
+- Sharing Session: Begins after 4 PM, no later than 5 PM (ends at 5:30 PM)

-Backtracking is used to find the best combination of talks that fills each session without exceeding the limits.
+- Backtracking is used to find the best combination of talks that fills each session without exceeding the limits.

 ## 📝 Assumptions
-All talk titles are free of numbers (validated).
+- All talk titles are free of numbers (validated).

-"lightning" talks are interpreted as 5 minutes.
+- "lightning" talks are interpreted as 5 minutes.

-Lunch is fixed at 12:00 PM.
+- Lunch is fixed at 12:00 PM.

-Talks are only scheduled once across all tracks.
+- Talks are only scheduled once across all tracks.

 ## 💡 Future Improvements
-Export schedules to PDF or CSV.
+- Export schedules to PDF or CSV.

-Add web-based UI using Blazor or ASP.NET Core.

-Support fixed-time talks (e.g., keynote always at 9 AM).
+- Support fixed-time talks (e.g., keynote always at 9 AM).
+- Add web-based UI using Vue/React or ASP.NET Core.
+- Lunch Timing: Could be dynamic (based on end of morning session), though fixed at 12PM is acceptable per spec.
+- Scalability: For large dataset maybe fine turn the backtracking algorithm or use dynamic programming approuch

-Enable user-defined track/session durations via config.
+- Enable user-defined track/session durations via configuration

 ## 👨‍💻 Author
 Eduke Ohien Stephen

 Submitted for the NewGlobe Full Stack Engineer Coding Challenge.

 Built with ❤️ using C# and .NET.

-## 📌 Future Enhancements
-- Lunch Timing: Could be dynamic (based on end of morning session), though fixed at 12PM is acceptable per spec.
-- Scalability: For large dataset maybe fine turn the backtracking algorithm or use dynamic programming approuch
-- Configurable Constraints (optional): Hardcoded constants like 180/240 minutes could be refactored to config parameters. (not really a big deal though)